 Team School partners with Windward Oʻahu intermediate schools to redesign and implement Hoʻouna Pono in their school.
 This work includes developing school-specific profiles of substance use risk and resilience, teaching students about research, and facilitating Hoʻouna Pono design sprints.

-Kailua Intermediate Risk and Resilience Profile: Our team collected 139 surveys from students at Kailua Intermediate School in April 2025.
+Kailua Intermediate Risk and Resilience Profile: Our team collected 139 surveys from students at Kailua Intermediate School in April 2025, and over 200 students in November 2025.
 This survey assessed student 30-day drug use, drug offers, resistance skill use, prosocial activity involvement, and access to drugs.
 Data from this survey was used to develop a school-specific risk and resilience profile that will be used by both school administration and our project.
 You can view both this research PSA and thank you video that our team distributed to students at Kailua Intermediate school throughout the data collection process.
-The risk and resilience profile and infographic are also available.
+The risk and resilience profile and infographic are also available and are pending updates from our November 2025 data collection.

 Hoʻokahua Summer Program: Our team partnered with Kailua Intermediate School to engage students in their Hoʻokahua summer program (June 9th - June 27th, 2025).
 We worked with students for 4 sessions.
 During these sessions, our goal was to expose students to the Hoʻouna Pono substance use prevention program and gather feedback on the applicability to their lives.
 To do this, we are partnered with Education Incubator and Kailua Intermediate School to deliver two Hoʻouna Pono lessons, teach and engage students in various research activities, and learn more about different methods of storytelling.